arabyalhomsi/TheCoffeeMachine/README.md

 -   api: includes all API interactions
 -   components: includes all general reusable components
 -   pages: includes all pages that are built using the aforementioned components
+-   contexts: includes all files related to React Contexts
+-   styles: includes all general styles

 ## User stories